learn-co-students/html-css-html-elements-code-along-html-000/README.md

 - Code along with the provided video below and/or its supplementary reading located below the video.
 Code everything you see there.
 Feel free to stop, pause, rewind or fast forward through the content to keep pace.

+**Note** that the video uses your computer's terminal, but in this course, you'll be using the Learn IDE and all Git commands will work the same way on it as it does on your terminal.

+However, the video will ask you to open files using with instructions that are specific to Sublime.
+Since that is not the text editor used in the IDE, please use the IDE specific commands that we've already covered.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/videoseries?list=PLj148bJp5wiyXRRpL8rM-cLETaClgdBK2" frameborder="0" allowfullscreen></iframe>

 ### Document Structure

-Open up the index.html page in your text editor.
-In Sublime you do this by double clicking.
+Once you have the repository in your IDE, open up the index.html page in the text editor are.
 At the top of the document add the `<!DOCTYPE html>` element.
 This tells the browser that following HTML page is version 5 (HTML5).
 Many elements have both a starting and ending tag, but the "DOCTYPE" element only has a starting tag.

 Next write the `<html></html>` element.
 This tells the browser that all code within these tags is HTML code.
 Inside the opening (starting) tag `<html>` let's add the attribute "lang" to specify a language. `<html lang="en">`.
 This tells the browser and search engines that the content is in English.
 To se a full list of lang codes you can explore [HTML - Lang Codes](http://www.sitepoint.com/web-foundations/iso-2-letter-language-codes/).